-For skilled legal help with probate, turn to our experienced probate attorneys at Cure & Francis in Temple and Killeen, Texas.
+For skilled legal help with probate, turn to our experienced probate attorneys at Cure & Francis, P.A. in Temple and Killeen, Texas.
 We have deep knowledge of the probate process and can assist with the many issues involved with estate administration and wills.

 Schedule a free consultation with our probate lawyer to simplify the entire Texas probate process.

 Probate can get fairly complex early in the process.
 Wills may be contested or uncontested.
 If the heirs do not agree that the will is fair or that the will writer or testator was of sound mind when the will was written, the will can be contested.
 There are a number of other grounds for contestation, including:

 - Undue influence by a care provider or close relative: befriending or threatening to deny support to the will writer to gain an inheritance

 - Outright fraud: writing out the will for the testator and writing yourself in for a sizable inheritance